 Each generation faces unique debt management challenges.
 Younger consumers, especially, are carrying more debt than past generations, according to a recent Experian study.
-In recent years, both Gen Z and Millennials have taken on more debt, with average household debt steadily increasing since 2017.
-It may not be surprising that student loans and credit card debt are the two primary types of debt facing younger generations.
-But it’s not just Gen Z and Millennials who struggle with debt.
-Last year, each generation witnessed an increase in debt, and Gen X continues to hold the highest level of household debt, averaging $140,643 debt per household.
+In recent years, both Gen Z and Millennials have taken on more debt, with average household debt steadily increasing since 2020.
+Demand for most types of loans increased more than usual in 2022 with the largest percentage increases for personal loans and credit card balances.
+But it’s not just Gen Z and Millennials who are managing debt.
+Last year, each generation witnessed an increase in overall debt except for the Silent Generation.

 What are the most common forms of debt?